Servicing

 • The applicable Loan Escrow Item Category Type

-• Loan Escrow Item Type = Setup
+• Loan Escrow Item Type of Setup

 • The corresponding Loan Escrow Balance Amount